ms24mtech11008/DIGITAL_VLSI_SOC_DESIGN_AND_PLANNING/README.md

 | Customization    | Minimal (standard blocks)               | High (often tailored to the application)    |
 | Integration Type | Built into the flow at transistor level | Integrated as black boxes (hardened blocks) |

-Here's a clear and slightly expanded version of your explanation, with technical details filled in and arranged in logical order.
-This can serve as part of documentation, a presentation, or a tutorial step-by-step:

 ---
 # Introduction to RISCV